Raymond-Thomas/absence-tracker/README.md

    - Azure automatically pulls and builds the app when changes are committed.
    - Accessible via the Azure-provided domain:
      (https://absence-tracker-raymond-avhrawc8ddhcdehc.centralus-01.azurewebsites.net/)

+5. ## Deployment

+This app is live and deployed on [Azure App Service](https://absence-tracker-raymond.azurewebsites.net).
+CI/CD is fully configured with Azure DevOps and GitHub.

+The pipeline is triggered automatically on every push to the `main` branch, installing dependencies and deploying to production.

+⚠️ *Pipeline execution is currently pending free-tier approval from Microsoft.
+Once approved, updates will deploy automatically.*

 ## 💡 Lessons & Takeaways